SecurityPlatformCoKr/meta-sp/README.md

 iot-black is os distribution for open-source hardware like raspberrypi 2, intel edison, and etc.

-iot-black requires TPM is attached to successfully operate.
-You will be able to buy TPM module from our website shortly.
+iot-black requires TPM attached to successfully operate.

+TPM module is now on sale at: http://storefarm.naver.com/cubebite .
+For detailed information, please refer to wiki page.

 ## Q&A